 - You will go up a hill.
 At the top is a bus stop and a school – Escuela de Bella Vista.

-- Go until you hit a T-intersection.
-To the left is the beach.
+- Continue until you come to a T-intersection.
+(To the left is the beach)

 - Turn right.
-You are in the home stretch to Mono Feliz.
+You are in the home stretch to Mono Feliz & Burica Surf.

-- A 10 minute and pleasant drive through the edge of the jungle with peek-a-boo ocean views.
+- This road is a pleasant drive through the edge of the jungle with peek-a-boo ocean views

 - 5 minutes later, at the end of the road is Mono Feliz.
 There is a parking lot to the right.

 - Immediately after the PTP, veer onto the beach.
 (You will see a track)

-- Go during low-tide and you can go all the way to Mono Feliz on the beach.
-You enter the Mono Feliz road right where the T-intersection is described above.
+- Go during low-tide so you can go all the way to Mono Feliz on the beach.
+You enter the Mono Feliz road from the beach right where the T-intersection is described in the driving directions above.
 (Alternatively, to avoid most of the lajas (rocky outcropping on the beach), get on the road again in Limones and head toward Bella Vista.)

-- We love going the beach route.
+We love going the beach route.
 It is smoother, cooler, lots of birds to look at, and just plain fun!
-It is especially fun if you ride in back of a pick up truck.
+It is especially fun if you are one riding in back of the pick up truck.

 (I’m not sure how many people know it by the name Tigre Salvaje.
-Mostly people refer to it as “Dave’s Place”)
+Most people refer to it as “Dave’s Place”)

 - For the first week: $35 per night including 3 meals a day.